alessonJuley/SentenceApp/README.md

-# SentenceApp
-# iOS Mobile App with AI Decision-Making
+# SentenceApp: iOS Mobile App with AI Decision-Making

 Welcome to the iOS Mobile App with AI Decision-Making project repository.
 This mobile application is designed to offer intelligent decision-making support, and it comes with several noteworthy features.